 Your job is not to ‘close a sale’.

 Sometimes people buy from you, sometimes they don’t, and that’s up to them.

 It really depends on what that person needs and wants, and it depends on the timing of your encounter.

 Maybe their best choice is to not buy today, but tomorrow or next week.

 Because even if someone has the money to work with you, it also needs to fit into their plans and projects.

-Instead, consider it a ‘sale/or something else’ situation, where ‘something else’ is an outcome that you both benefit from, and one that keeps you in touch.
+Instead, consider it a ‘sale, or something else’ situation, where ‘something else’ is an outcome that you both benefit from – and, an outcome that keeps you in touch.

 This change in attitude does magic for the relationships and conversations you have, because it takes the pressure off the situation.

 Instead of the binary approach where ‘no sale’ means disappointment, you get to continue the relationship, and the conversation…